prupireddy/ComoEEG-NN-MATLAB/README.txt

 -Each of the programs have their own readme in the metadata section, are documented, so look at those as well.
-There is also more info in "Explanation" within n-of-m analysis folder - this is why everything is designed thus.
-There is the original brainstorming in that folder too.
 This is more of a broad explanation.

+-This is the only program that is not referenced in the results.
+However, it's importance is that it allowed me to realize that Tyler's actually had a logic error that prevented balance in his classes;
+thus, invalidating his results.

 -There are three scripts (in order of execution):